Seattle SuperSonics: 1966–1968: Team creation

-Seattle SuperSonics began play on October 13, 1967; they were coached by Al Bianchi, and included All-Star guard Walt Hazzard and All-Rookie Team members Bob Rule and Al Tucker.
-The expansion team debuted in San Francisco with a 144–116 loss in their first game against Golden State Warriors.
-On October 21, the Seattle team's first win came against the San Diego Rockets in overtime 117–110, and SuperSonics finished the season with a 23–59 record.
+The Seattle SuperSonics began play on October 13, 1967; they were coached by Al Bianchi, and included All-Star guard Walt Hazzard and All-Rookie Team members Bob Rule and Al Tucker.
+The expansion team debuted in San Francisco with a 144–116 loss in their first game against the San Francisco Warriors.
+On October 21, the Seattle team's first win came against the San Diego Rockets in overtime 117–110, and the SuperSonics finished the season with a 23–59 record.